cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ## Define the Style Transfer Model

 Here we'll define the style transfer model itself.
 The model takes in an RGB image and generates a new image with the same dimensions.
-The features in the output image (e.g. color texure) are then compared with the features of the style image.
-The result of this comparison is then used to update the parameters of the model so that it hopefully generates better images.
+The features in the output image (e.g. color and texture) are then compared with the features of the style image and content image.
+The result of these comparison are then used to update the parameters of the model so that it hopefully generates better images.

 I won't go into detail about the model architecture as the goal of this tutorial is primarily showing how to use it.